Shark1y/localInventorization/README.md

 Due to my hobby of game collecting and trading, I ran into a problem of inventorization.
-Some games are sitting in the bubble wrap to preserve them for later grading/tradng.
+Some games are sitting in the bubble wrap to preserve them for later grading/trading.
 Some are just too valuable and need to be sold.
-Getting a SQL database is good, however interface is not intuitive.
+Setting up a SQL database is good, however interface is not intuitive for daily use (as well as not as fast).
 Getting something in the cloud is convinitent, yet I don't like sharing anything with someone as well as pictures and prices.

 Paying money for my basic needs is not feasible, so creating my own solution was the choice.